m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 ### Allocation Map Array (`MAPA`)

-DO NOT IMPLEMENT: I think that a list of empty blocks is going to be much more efficient and for free space, we want a list of blocks with N bytes still available, since a row is at least 16 bytes, we can put all such entries in a single block making it easy to handle.
+DO NOT IMPLEMENT: I think that a list of empty blocks is going to be much more efficient and for free space in _data blocks_, we want a list of blocks with N bytes still available, since a row is at least 16 bytes, we can put all such entries in a single block making it very easy to handle.

 In order to quickly access any `AMAP`, we want to have an array of pointers to all the `AMAP`.
 This is similar to the Top Index.
 Here we have an array